 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Idaho.

 In Idaho, a death certificate must be filed with the local registrar within five days.
 (Idaho Code § 39-260.)
-Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person’s remains will prepare and file the death certificate.
+Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person’s remains will prepare and file the death certificate after the appropriate person completes the medical certification section of the death certificate (see below).

 You may need to obtain copies of a death certificate for a number of reasons.
 You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
 You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.